Patient and Family Advisory Council

-Thank you for your interest in becoming a member of the UP Health System – Marquette Patient and Family Advisory Board (PFAB).
-The PFAB partners patients and families with members of the healthcare team to provide guidance on how to improve the patient and family experience.
-Through their unique perspectives, our advisors help us ensure that every patient who comes to our facilities experiences excellent care.
+The Patient and Family Advisory Council (PFAC) partners with community members, patients and families to guide the health care team on ways to improve the patient and family experience.
+Through their unique perspectives, our advisers help ensure that every patient who comes to our facilities receives high-quality care.

 Advisors provide: